jewatkins/StarduPlane-Skynet-Mission/README.md

 To build this source you will need a Windows operating system with the custom Arduino development environment available.
 Instructions on setting this up can be found here -- [Dev.Ardupilot] (http://dev.ardupilot.com/wiki/building-ardupilot-with-arduino-windows/)

+## Wiki
+Most or all of the relevant information on how to use StarduPlane will be available at the repositorie's Wiki

 # Development Team

-The StarduPilot project is beasted by Robbie Bunge
+The StarduPilot project is beasted by Robbie Bunge.